Setting: Greyhawk

 The jungle to the south, once dismissed as deadly and impenetrable, was now a beacon for treasure-hunters, backed by wealthy sponsors and reckless ambitions; many expeditions departed weekly.
 The allure of the southern region proved irresistible and was often the subject of gossip.
 The question was who would reach it first.

 In February of 568 CY, Jarvik vanished into that unknown.
 He had received word from one of his students about a newly discovered ruin hidden in the Amedio Jungle — a structure tied to the long-forgotten Valarian Empire, an ancient seafaring civilization believed to have ruled the Azure Sea nearly 10,000 years ago.
-Jarvik believed this temple, referred to as the “Temple of Amiritza,” was part of that lost world.
+Jarvik believed this temple, referred to as the "Temple of Amiritza,” was part of that lost world.
 While most sane folk wouldn’t venture southward in the dead of winter, he couldn’t be stopped.
-He left his wife and children behind and boarded a ship bound for Fort Easthook, a remote outpost at the edge of the Hook Peninsula.
+He left his wife and children behind and boarded a ship bound for Fort Blackwell, a remote outpost at the edge of the Hook Peninsula.

 By March, another message arrived, delivered by a black raven to the post office box in Greyhawk that you all checked into occasionally, out of nostalgia.
 The scroll was sealed in wax and written in Jarvik’s familiar, hurried hand: